-As we have seen in this series, however, if the good of actual human persons is not ultimately the goal of any proposal, act, law, institution, system or anything else, then it may not be as good as claimed, or good at all.
-It may actually be anti-human and contrary to nature, even as adherents cite nature, the environment, Mother Earth, and humanity itself in justification.
+As should be obvious from the material in this series, if the good of actual human persons is not ultimately the goal of any proposal, act, law, institution, system, or anything else, then it may not be as good as claimed, or good at all.
+It may be anti-human and contrary to nature, even as adherents for proposals such as the Great Reset and similar programs cite nature, the environment, Mother Earth, and humanity itself in justification.

-It is the human person with an individual and social nature as a member of society who is sovereign, not just extraordinary individuals alone or humanity as a whole, and the whole of society exists for the good of every person.
-If this is not understood, protected, maintained and integrated into daily life and all institutions, then the common good is both individually and socially unjust, and human dignity is offended.
+Sovereignty resides in human persons who have an individual and social nature as members of society, not just in extraordinary individuals alone or in humanity.
+The whole of society exists for the good of every person.
+If this is not understood, protected, maintained, and integrated into daily life and all institutions, then the common good is both individually and socially unjust, and human dignity is offended.

 That is, every system must be structured virtuously for every human person.
-Social structures are not, of course, themselves virtuous or vicious.
+Social structures are not themselves virtuous or vicious.
 They are structures of virtue (or vice).
 They can — and do — encourage or discourage people from becoming and remaining virtuous.

 To be structured virtuously, a system as well as the common good as a whole must give equal access to the opportunity and means to participate in social life.
-There must be distribution of rewards and punishments according to each one’s inputs or contribution to specific endeavors, institutions, or society as a whole.
+There must be distribution of rewards and punishments according to each one’s inputs or contribution to specific endeavors, institutions, or all of society.

 Finally, there must be some means of correcting a system when it does not function in a just manner.
 These principles apply to all institutions and systems within the common good, and are themselves the virtues of participative justice, distributive justice, and social justice.

 At this point, however, what we want to look at is the natural and thus inherent sovereignty of the human person.
 As a necessary starting point, especially in the modern age, we must carefully and clearly distinguish the natural sovereignty of each and every human person, from the assumed (or usurped) or delegated sovereignty of some particular individual, group, or even humanity as a whole.